Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Main results

 \end{corollary}

-For $\Pim$, the above bound was shown in \rescite{MR2855866}{Remark 3.10}.
-Note that $\Pim$ is a proper subset of $\Plm$ for every $d \ge 4$ (see \cite{MR2832401}).
+For $\Pim$ the above bound was shown in \rescite{MR2855866}{Remark 3.10}.
+Note that $\Pim$ is a proper subset of $\Plm$ for every $d \ge 3$, as for instance the $d$-dimensional integral simplex $\conv(\{o, de_1, \ldots, de_{d-1}, (d-1)e_d\})$ is in $\Plm \setminus \Pim$.
 One can see, however, that the corresponding proof in \cite{MR2855866} can be applied for elements of $\Plm$ without any changes.
 Thus, Corollary~\ref{cor_vol_lpf} is basically a result from \cite{MR2855866}.
 A bound of the same asymptotical order for all elements of $\Plm$ was also given in \rescite{MR2832401}{Theorem 2.1}; in their proof Nill and Ziegler rely on the results of Kannan and Lov\'{a}sz \cite{MR970611}.